State of Iowa

 Located between two major river systems in the heart of the upper Midwest, Iowa offers a bit of everything for birders.
 Many species are at the limit of either their east-west or north-south range in this state.

 The most comprehensive and valuable website for Iowa birders is the Iowa Birds and Birding Page, sponsored by the Iowa Ornithologists’ Union.
-It includes information about the IOU, publications available, the state Rare Bird Alert (Iowa Birdline); archives for the state listserv, and extensive list of e-mail addresses of birders who are willing to assist others, birding sites around the state, the official Iowa checklist, activity of the Records Committee, local birding groups, links to other Iowa websites, and more.
+It includes information about the IOU, publications available, the state Rare Bird Alert; archives and an extensive list of e-mail addresses of birders who are willing to assist others, birding sites around the state, the official Iowa checklist, activity of the Records Committee, local birding groups, links to other Iowa websites, and more.

 Top Sites